branflakes2/ftp_sync/README.md

 Use either yaml or json.
 An example yaml file is provided with all of the currently supported options.

+If the patcher option is not specified, files will be transfered unmodified.

 ## Automatic sync behavior

 On your first run, you'll likely have to specify one of the to/from commands if both remote and local files exist.